fabri1983/signaling_server/README.md

 Edit `application.properties` accordingly if you have made changes on `chain-certificate.<sh|bat>` script.

-## Create key pair for JWT (Json Web Token)
+## Create key pair for signing JWTs (Json Web Token)
+Current videochat example uses insecure endpoint so any authorization is skipped.
+**If you want to use the secure endpoint then you will need to generate a key pair and a valid JWT.**

-*(This step is optional since the provided videochat example uses an insecure endpoint which skips authorization)* We are going to generate pblic and private key pair using RSA algorithm.
+We are going to generate public and private key pair using RSA algorithm to later use them to sign JWTs.
 Enter into `profiles` folder.
 ```bash
 cd src/main/resources/profiles